tcltk/tcl/doc/markdown/http.md

 **Note:** The event queue is even used without the **-command** option.
 As a side effect, arbitrary commands may be processed while **http::geturl** is running.

 When the HTTP server has replied to the request, call the command **::http::responseInfo**, which returns a [dict] of metadata that is essential for identifying a successful transaction and making use of the response.
-See section **METADATA** for details of the information returned.
+See section [Metadata] for details of the information returned.
 The response itself is returned by command **::http::responseBody**, unless it has been redirected to a file by the *-channel* option of **::http::geturl**.

 # Commands